hellof2e/quark-design/packages/vscode-extension/README.md

-# quarkui-vscode-extension README
+# quarkd-vscode-extension README

-This is the README for your extension "quarkui-vscode-extension".
+This is the README for your extension "quarkd-vscode-extension".
 After writing up a brief description, we recommend including the following sections.

 ## Features